cdreier/wasmachine/README.md

 # wasmachine

-use your golang http router locally as webassembly
+use your golang http router locally as webassembly.

+## Examples

+the build targets in the Makefile, builds the examples and copies everything needed in the `web` folder.
+Now just start a simple webserver with the `web` folder as root, and you are good to go!

 ## HOW???